Fourth of July Parades in El Paso

 If you’re looking to celebrate the Fourth of July with a good old-fashioned parade of beauty queens, dignitaries, decorated cars, and people in costume waving to the crowd, a couple of local service organizations have you covered on both ends of the city.

-Meanwhile, on the other end of town, the Rotary Club of West El Paso will play host to the 18th Annual West El Paso Rotary Independence Day Parade.
-Participants will roll out from the Western Hills Methodist Church parking lot at 530 Thunderbird starting at 9 a.m. before turning left onto Thunderbird, then left at Shadow Mountain where it continues before turning right onto Mesa to Coronado High School.
-Chico, the Chihuahuas’ team mascot, will be the Grand Marshal this year.
+● The 19th Annual El Paso Independence Day Parade – the Rotary Club of West El Paso will play host to the once-a-year Westside patriotic procession.
+Parade participants will roll out from the Western Hills Methodist Church parking lot at 530 Thunderbird, turning left onto Thunderbird, then left at Shadow Mountain before turning right onto Mesa to its conclusion at Coronado High School.
+The parade begins at 9 a.m.
+This year’s theme is “Fly Your American Flag”